-The government, in its paper introducing the Civil Liability Act, says that in 2017 personal injury claims after road traffic accidents were up by 50% from 10 years previously, despite substantial advances in car safety.
+In its paper introducing the Civil Liability Act, the government said in 2017 personal injury claims after road traffic accidents were up by 50% from 10 years previously, despite substantial advances in car safety.

 While it is difficult to say exactly what impact such claims have on the cost of insurance, the ABI estimates that the cost of whiplash claims adds £90 to the average premium.